-In partnership with the City of Wanneroo, the City undertakes regular water quality monitoring of the Yellagonga Wetlands as part of the implementation of the Yellagonga Integrated Catchment Management Plan.
+The City in partnership with the City of Wanneroo undertakes regular water quality monitoring of the Yellagonga Wetlands as part of the implementation of the Yellagonga Integrated Catchment Management Plan.
 Testing and analysis has identified water quality issues associated with current and historical land use of the area including increased levels of nutrients and pollutants within the system.